Saudi carrier takes 50 Airbus planes in Islamic leasing deal

 The deal dwarfs previous aviation transactions that have relied on Islamic financing, while the format is increasingly popular with carriers ranging from Indonesia to Ethiopia.

-IAFC, which exclusively finances Airbus aircraft for clients in the Middle East, Asia and Africa, was launched in June last year with seed capital from Airbus and the Jeddah-based Islamic Development Bank [ISDBA.UL].
+IAFC, which exclusively finances Airbus aircraft for clients in the Middle East, Asia and Africa, was launched in June last year with seed capital from Airbus and the Jeddah-based Islamic Development Bank.

 The fund appointed Dubai-based Palma Capital and Quantum Investment Bank as arrangers to complete the deal, which consists of both equity and debt financing.